US Stamp Yearbook for Collecting and Sharing

 It appears to me that if you are a philatelist there is much to know with this hobby.
 The Post Office's Philatelic Glossary, and other information is at the official website.

 If you want to simply enjoy the art, color and stories of the yearly stamps issued, the yearbook would be for you.
-Biographies and facts about the honored person, bird, animal or goegraphica site
+Biographies and facts about highlighted people, birds, animals or geographical site fill each book.
+The Yearbook is about $64 from the Post Office.
+The 2017 book includes 83 stamps.

 What Will Be in Your Book Shelf?

 As a kid nothing interested me more than a relative's bookshelf.
-We would travel across hundreds of miles by car and stay awhile.
-There would be some days to while away without cousins or people the same age and reading from the shevles would keep me engaged.
+We would travel thousands of miles by car and stay awhile.
+There would be days to while away without cousins or people the same age and reading from the shelves would keep me engaged.
 I never saw questionable material.

 Do you have books for the Grandkids when they visit?